 Within cooperative multitasking, there is always a processing engine that is responsible for all I/O processing.
-It is called reactor from design template name.
+It is called reactor after the design template name.
 The reactor interface says, "Give me a bunch of your sockets and your callbacks, and when that socket is ready for I/O, I will call your callback functions.
 A reactor job is to react to I/O events by delegating all the processing to the appropriate handler(worker).
-The handlers perform processing, so there is no need to block on I/O, as long as handlers or callbacks for events are registered to take care of them.
+The handlers perform processing, so there is no need to block I/O, as long as handlers or callbacks for events are registered to take care of them.

 The purpose of the reactor design template is to avoid the common problem of creating a thread for each message, request, and connection.
 It receives events from multiple handlers and sequentially distributes them to the corresponding event handlers.
 In principle, the standard Reactor allows the application to be run with simultaneous events while maintaining the simplicity of single-thread processing.
 It would usually use non-blocking synchronous I/O(check out multiplexing in the I/O models).
 What is more interesting is the Proactor pattern.
 It's an asynchronous version of the Reactor pattern.
 It usually uses true asynchronous I/O operations provided by the OS(check out AIO in the I/O models).

-But none of these options are really perfect.
+But none of these options is really perfect.
 The combination works best because cooperative multitasking usually wins, especially if your connections hang up for a long time.
 For example, a web socket is a long-lasting connection.
 If you allocate a single process or a single thread to handle a single web socket, you significantly limit the number of connections to one backend server at a time.
 And because the connection will last a long time, it's important to keep many simultaneous connections, while each connection will have little work to do.